Course Summary

 Process Hacking

-The candidate will be able to evaluate vulnerable processes and exploit them to gain access to secure information using the Process Hacker tool.
+The candidate will learn how to identify vulnerable processes and exploit them to access secure information using tools like Process Hacker.

 Windows Password Analysis

-The candidate will be able to recover hashes from the SAM database and crack passwords in a Windows environment using the Cain and Abel tool.
+The candidate will learn how to recover password hashes from the SAM database and crack passwords in a Windows environment using tools such as Cain and Abel.

 Windows System Evaluation

-The candidate will be able to evaluate vulnerable processes and exploit them to gain access to secure information.
-Evaluate Windows firewall configurations and use Powershell to perform complex Windows administration tasks.
+The candidate will learn how to evaluate and exploit vulnerable processes to gain access to secure information.
+They will also learn how to assess Windows firewall configurations and use PowerShell for advanced Windows administration tasks.

-The following are courses or equivalent experiences that are prerequisites for GX-IH: GIAC Security Essentials (GSEC) Exam code SEC401
+The following courses or equivalent experiences are prerequisites for this training GIAC Security Essentials (GSEC)

 proctored exam Open book, open notes Time limit 4 hour 25 CyberLive - hands-on, real-world practical testing.
 CyberLive testing creates a lab environment where cyber practitioners prove their knowledge, understanding, and skill using: Actual programs Actual code Virtual machines